Missouri vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Missouri and its opponents have combined to score more than 63 points in five of seven games this season.
+- Missouri and its opponents have gone over the current 63.5-point total in four of seven games this season.

-- Vanderbilt's games have gone over 63 points in only one opportunity this season.
+- Vanderbilt has combined with its opponents to score more than 63.5 points in one game this season.

-- Saturday's over/under is 15.3 points higher than the combined 47.7 PPG average of the two teams.
+- The two teams combine to score 47.7 points per game, 15.8 less than the total in this contest.

-- The 72.5 points per game these two squads have surrendered to opponents this season are 9.5 more than the 63 over/under in this contest.
+- This contest's over/under is nine points fewer than the 72.5 these two squads combine to give up per game in 2021.

-- The average total in Tigers games this season is 61.2, 1.8 points fewer than Saturday's over/under of 63 .
+- The average total in Tigers games this season is 61.2, 2.3 points fewer than Saturday's total of 63.5 .

-- The 63 total in this game is 10.3 points higher than the 52.7 average total in Commodores games this season.
+- In 2021, games involving the Commodores have averaged a total of 52.7 points, 10.8 fewer than this game's set over/under.

 Missouri Stats and Trends